 Explore the character and charm of the Lancaster area and find out why so many people have made it their home.
 If you would like any information on any of the homes for sale in Lancaster, simply click “Request More Information.” or contact us!
 We will be happy to answer any questions and assist in your home search.

 The accuracy of all information, regardless of source, including but not limited to open house information, square footages and lot sizes, is deemed reliable but not guaranteed and should be personally verified through personal inspection by and/or with the appropriate professionals.
 The data contained herein is copyrighted by Bright MLS and is protected by all applicable copyright laws.
 Any unauthorized dissemination of this information is in violation of copyright laws and is strictly prohibited.

 Copyright 2021 Bright MLS.
 All rights reserved.

 For history buffs, Lancaster has an interesting past.
 The same streets that are now bustling with residents, were the same streets once walked by Thomas Payne, George Washington, and Benjamin Franklin.
 In the 1760s, Lancaster city was named for the England town of Lancashire and became a central metropolitan area.
-For one day, the continental congress me in Lancaster and called the city the U.S. capital.
-Tour the Wheatland Manor mansion home of former U.S. President, James Buchanan, the only President to be from Pennsylvania.
+For one day in the eighteenth century, when the continental congress fled Philadelphia which was then captured by the British, Lancaster city was called the U.S. capital.

 Families and children are always welcome in Lancaster City.
 The School District of Lancaster serves over 11,000 students in K-12.
 To locals, the School District of Lancaster is known for its wide range of academic, arts, and athletic programs.
 If you are looking for education outside of the classroom, there are many more opportunities.
 Take your family to one of the many historic sites and museums.
 Lancaster is also home to one of Millersville University’s Cultural Arts Center.